- What is the Mitral Valve?

 - shorter recovery time

-Robotic-assisted surgery for mitral valve repair is now available at The Johns Hopkins Hospital.
-Mitral valve repair is one of the first cardiac surgical operations performed with a robotic-assisted system and for which FDA approval was obtained.
-Pioneered in Europe and further refined in the United States, repair of leaking mitral valves due to myxomatous disease, chordal rupture, or annular dilatation, exploits the technical advantages robotic-assisted surgery provides.
-The mitral valve can be accessed by a small 6 to 8 cm right thoracotomy and two 1 cm instrument ports.
+The robotic system for mitral valve repair is available at The Johns Hopkins Hospital.
+Mitral valve repair is one of the first cardiac surgical operations performed with the robot and for which FDA approval was obtained.
+The mitral valve can be accessed by a small 3 to 5 cm right thoracotomy and three 1 cm instrument ports.
 Excellent visualization of the mitral valve with the robotic camera system is usually obtained, greatly facilitating its repair.
-Posterior quadrangular resections and/or "sliding-plasty" repairs are generally performed.
+Full spectrum of mitral valve repair techniques, employed by surgeons during an open sternotomy case, can be carried out during robotic surgery to provide safe, efficacious and durable valve repairs.

 In this approach, the mitral valve is approached through a small 3” incision made between the ribs on the right side of the chest.
 Specialized hand-held instruments are used to work on the mitral valve through this small incision.
 Although the ribs are gently spread, no bone is actually cut and the breastbone is left intact.
 This approach still requires use of the heart-lung machine which is connected to the circulation through a 1”-2” incision made in the right groin crease.
 Many recent studies have confirmed that, performed correctly by qualified surgeons, this approach is safe with short- and long-term results that are comparable to those of standard approaches.
 In fact, significantly shorter recovery times and lower wound complication rates have been observed with this minimally-invasive approach.